srlinuxeurope/DCFPartnerHackathon/docs/index.md

 - HTTPS URL's for this repository and access to a web based IDE in case you don't have one installed on your operating system.

 /// warning
-The public cloud compute instances will be destroyed once the hackathon is concluded.</p>
+The compute instances will be destroyed once the hackathon is concluded.</p>
 Please make sure to backup any code, config, etc. <u>offline</u> (e.g. onto your laptop) if you'd like to keep it after the hackathon.
 ///